 How much information should you include?
 How many pages should a resume be?
 It's important to strike the right balance between providing enough detail and the adequate length of a resume.

-- For recent graduates and entry-level professionals, a short resume is preferable.
-Keep it brief and emphasize your qualifications, schooling, and experience that are appropriate for the position you're seeking.
+- Recent graduates and entry-level professionals usually have a short resume.
+It's brief and emphasizes your qualifications, schooling, and experience that are appropriate for the position you're seeking.

-- If you have more than five years of professional experience, it might be appropriate fitting to have a two-page resume.
+- If you have several years of professional experience, it might fit on one page but is also appropriate to be a two-page resume.
 Include only the particulars necessary to demonstrate your key talents.

-- Those with 10 or more years of experience should consider a two to three-page resume.
-This provides space to incorporate extra work history and emphasizes successes in greater depth.
+- Those with a long work history or professionals in academics may consider a three-page resume.
+This provides space to incorporate publications or awards and emphasizes successes in greater depth.

-When writing a one-page resume, focus on displaying your:
+When building your one-page resume, focus on displaying your:

 - Professional summary;